 One child rolled a cube, we said its name together (“cube”), everyone found it on their own paper and then colored it.

-We kept rolling, naming, and coloring until our recording sheets were full.
-At that point, they asked if they could play again!
+We kept rolling, naming and coloring until our recording sheets were full.
+At that point, they asked if they could play the roll and color shapes game again!

 This game is perfect for beginners because, while the shapes are different sizes, they are placed in the same orientation and are not rotated.